asnjohns/snow_ai_observe1/AI_SUCCESS_FEEDBACK/README.md

 ## Support and Contribution

 ### Contact
-For questions or issues, contact the AI/ML team or data engineering team.
+For questions or issues, contact Ashley Feider.

 ### Enhancement Requests
 To request new features or insights: